dance2die/sung.codes/content/blog/2018/getting-started-with-redux-sketchnotes/index.md

 ---
-title: "Sketchnotes for "Getting Started with Redux""
+title: Sketchnotes for 'Getting Started with Redux'
 date: "2018-09-21"
 ---